oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 ```

 # Sort the BAM file
 Sorting the BAM file by alignment coordinates.
-This is a prerequisite in many downstream operations.
+This is a prerequisite in many downstream operations. `-T .` selects the present directory as the place to place temporary files. `-m 2G` restricts memory usage. `-@ 2` it will use two sorting threads.

 ```bash
 $ time ./samtools-1.9/installed/bin/samtools sort -T . \
                                                   -m 2G \